Baltimore-County-Government/dotgov-components/README.md

 ### `npm run test` and `npm run-script test:watch`

 Runs tests for the project.
 If you wish to watch the tests, use the watch command.

+### `npm start`

+Runs the demo app.
+Currently we aren't using this app in favor of a styleguide